-When the auditor uses a positive confirmation request to address assessed risks of fraud but the confirming party fails to respond or does not fully respond to such a positive confirmation request, the auditor shall not easily determine to move to an alternative procedure.
+When the auditor uses a positive confirmation request to address assessed risks of fraud, but the confirming party fails to respond or does not fully respond to such a positive confirmation request, the auditor shall carefully determine if the auditor will be able to obtain sufficient appropriate audit evidence, using an alternative procedure.

-When the auditor performs an alternative procedure, the auditor shall determine whether the auditor is able to obtain relevant and reliable audit evidence for the assertion through the alternative procedure.
-If the auditor has no choice but to perform an alternative procedure and uses as the audit evidence the information only that was prepared by the entity or its affiliates, the auditor shall determine the reliability of such information in a more cautious manner.
+When the auditor performs an alternative procedure, the auditor shall determine whether the auditor is able to obtain relevant and reliable audit evidence for the assertion using the alternative procedure.
+If the auditor performs an alternative procedure and uses as only audit evidence information that was prepared by the entity or its affiliates, the auditor shall determine the reliability of such information in a more cautious manner.

-8. Evaluating the sufficiency and appropriateness of audit evidence
+8. Evaluating the sufficiency and appropriateness of audit evidence conditions are identified